-As you might expect, cash is the most liquid investment.
-(The term "liquid cash" is a tautology.)
+Cash is the most liquid investment, and the term "liquid cash" is a tautology.
 Your savings account is also highly liquid.
 The closer an asset is to cash, the more liquid it is —money market liquidity is high, because the provider of this account lets you deposit and withdraw assets in cash with impunity.
 Gold and silver bullion have relatively high liquidity because bullion is fungible (one bar is as good as any other bar) and there's high demand for trading commodity precious metals.

 Stock liquidity varies based on multiple factors—individual stock shares are fungible, but they might not be easy to buy or sell.
 Liquidity also has a time component; how much time elapses between the seller offering the asset and the buyer accepting?
 A blue chip on the Dow will have a lot of buyers and sellers and finding a willing buyer or seller is relatively easy because there are so many transactions happening every day.
 If your transaction time is too slow, you may miss out on your price.
 (High frequency/day traders run this risk; value investors often do not.)

 Surprisingly, a penny stock is rarely liquid.
 You might have to wait a long time between transactions.
 You'll have more trouble buying at the price you want because you have to do more work to find a seller at that price and more trouble selling at the price you want (because you have to do more work to find a buyer.
 Worse yet, the illiquidity of an infrequently traded stock suggests that buyers and sellers may not agree on a fair price.
 As a consequence, any trade you make has a much greater potential to move the price of the stock dramatically.